-Those of you who have been using Office 2013 for a long time probably well aware of the Search with Bing feature.
+Those of you who have been using Office 2013 for a long time, probably well aware of the Search with Bing feature.
 For those who haven’t come across this feature, Office 2013 lets you quickly get additional details about a word or line from the web.

-In other words, while viewing or editing an Office 2013 document, you can select a word or line, right-click on it, and then click Search with Bing option to get additional details about the selected word or line from the web using Bing search engine.
+In other words, while viewing or editing an Office 2013 document, you can select a word or line, right-click on it, and then click Search with Bing option to get additional details about the chosen word or line from the web using Bing search engine.

-Obviously Microsoft has set Bing as the default search engine to search the web and it does a decent job.
+Obviously, Microsoft has set Bing as the default search engine to search the web, and it does a decent job.
 But if you always prefer Google search over Bing, you can set Google as the default search engine for Office.
 Since Microsoft Office doesn’t offer a way to change the search engine, we need to edit the Registry to make it happen.

 Search with Google in Office 2013